hydra3333/vpy_slideshow/README.md

 #### 1. Preparation

 Check your disks and their free disk space.
-During configuration you may choose to specify a different disk/folder to use for the very large set of temporary files, since circa 6Gb per 100 files is required.
+During configuration you may choose to specify a different disk/folder to hold the very large set of temporary files ... circa 5 Gb per 100 files will be required.

 You need to create a folder somewhere to hold audio files (eg music) you want played during the slideshow as "background audio" ... even if you do not want any background audio.